| Academics | Academic Resources | Academic Support Services

 Our Academic Success Center in Room 130 of the Shaughnessy Administration Building empowers you to engage in the Worcester State community and chart a clear path to academic success.
 Our office strives to facilitate student success through exemplary, holistic advisement, timely and appropriate referrals, and well-coordinated support services, which include:

-If you’re a WSU student, Worcester State awards a maximum of 60 credits through the CLEP exam process towards an undergraduate degree.
-View and download the list of CLEP exams WSU accepts and for WSU course equivalencies.
+Worcester State awards a maximum of 60 credits through the CLEP exam process towards an undergraduate degree.
+View the list of CLEP exams Worcester State accepts, and course equivalencies.

 To register for a CLEP test: